SaeedRahmani/mpc__iv_course/README.md

 4. Click on the plot area to place waypoints for your custom trajectory
    - The plot area is fixed from -100 to 100 in both x and y coordinates
 5. When you've finished adding points, click "Use These Points"
-6. Optiona: At each time, click "Update Preview" to see the spline trajectory
+6. Optional: At each time, click "Update Preview" to see the spline trajectory
 7. Click "Run Simulation" to test your trajectory with the MPC controller
 8. What do you observe?
 Try to improve the performance of the trajectory following by changing both the parameters of MPC and reference trajectory
 9. What is the effect of vehicle parameters?